-Bridges impact team prepared the information for this PRI report and then Bridges' Head of Impact conducted internal checks before final review by Co-CEO.
+The Bridges impact team prepared the information for this PRI report, with internal cross-checks, before final review by the Bridges CEO.

 Further to above, Bridges impact team conduct regular internal audit of impact and ESG information submitted to Bridges from underlying investments, which feeds into this PRI report.